-CDFW is in the final stages of a new update to the MSSC list using the criteria and methods outlined on the main Species of Special Concern web page.
+CDFW will update the MSSC list using the criteria and methods outlined on the main Species of Special Concern page.
 A team of California mammal experts, led by Conservation Biology Institute (CBI) and CDFW, assessed the conservation status of all California's native terrestrial mammals.
 A draft proposed list of MSSC has been prepared and is currently in internal review, along with draft species accounts and other information.
 The list will be made public in the near future.

 1010 Riverside Pkwy, West Sacramento, CA 95605